Tomographer/tomographer/README.md

     # Number of random walk instances.
 Tip: Use all your CPU's.
     n-repeats = 12

     # Step size of the random walk.
+Adjust so that the acceptance ratio is
+    # around 0.25-0.4.
     step-size = 0.01

     # Sweep size.
 Keep only one in so many samples, to decorrelate them.
     # Choose of the order of 1/<step-size>
     n-sweep = 100

     # Run until we have recorded this number of samples.
+Power of two
+    # recommended for binning analysis (the default)
     n-run = 32768

     # Choice of figure of merit.
 Here for example, tr(rho*rho_ref).
 If rho_ref